scottcarr/beagle/wired_sensors.md

 If we wanted a reproduce the same setup on the other turbine we'd need:

 A power suppy 8-32V with enough current to drive all the sensors.
 They are all pretty low current, so that shouldn't be a big problem.
+Actually, I bet the original power supply could drive the sensors for both.

-A circuit for the tach to switch.
+A circuit (load) for the tach to switch.
 It's a PNP (or NPN) transistor.

 How is the output power being measured?
 There has been talk of changing/improving the power measurement, but I'm not sure how high priority that is.